kaitsull/FijiFISH/README.md

 -   All files and folders generated from `Registration`, `Segmentation`, `Quantification`, and `HiPlex Overlay`

 ## `Registration`
-This option takes the original images and registers them together by DAPI expression.
+This option takes the original images and registers them together based on their DAPI expression.

  **TO RUN:**
  -    Drag-and-drop `R1_405_DAPI.tif` into FIJI and select `Registration`.